-You wake up after a deep sleep with a smile on your face.
-You sit up in bed, take a quick look around the room and your shoulders relax.
-You stretch your arms up over your head and sigh a big breath out as you lower your arms.
+You wake up after a deep sleep with a smile on your face, sit up in bed and take a quick look around the room.

 Sounds lovely, right?